panpanini/mutation-testing/PITCHME.md

 4. Repeat

 Note:
-The basic loop for a mutation test is as follows: first, we introduce a fault or mutation into the production code. next, we run our test suite and collect the results. and then third, we confirm if the fault was detected or not.
+The basic flow for a mutation test is as follows:

+first, we introduce a fault or mutation into the production code.

+next, we run our test suite and collect the results.

+and then third, we confirm if the fault was detected or not.
 We consider the fault "detected" if at least 1 test in the suite has failed.